lshannon/cf-scheduling-tasks/README.md

 ## Third Party API

-Services such as Iron worker can provide scheduling capabilities abstracted from the runtime of the application:
+Services such as Iron worker can provide a full product offering around scheduling capabilities.
+As they are consumed via a service broker, the service itself exists outside of the application runtime.

 http://docs.run.pivotal.io/marketplace/services/ironworker.html